| |

 several tasks are sampled from the universe of computer

+skills.
 Content validity is usually established by content

 experts.
 Take computer literacy as an example again.